gotpredictions/sphinxcontrib-drawio-html/README.md

 ## ACKNOWLEDGEMENTS

-1. This is inspired by the work done by here:  https://github.com/Modelmat/sphinxcontrib-drawio
+1. This is inspired by the work done earlier here:  https://github.com/Modelmat/sphinxcontrib-drawio
-2. HTML/CSS experise is generously provided by https://github.com/BabyManisha
+2. HTML/CSS expertise is generously provided by https://github.com/BabyManisha